Bitcoin-only. Non-custodial. MCP-native.

 Per-task, rolling hourly, daily, and monthly limits, plus a per-transaction maximum.
 Hit the cap and the next payment is denied, deterministically.

-Bind agents to spend-limited, revocable rail credentials.
+Bind agents to spend-limited, revocable rail credentials with explicit scopes, then pull a graded kill-switch the moment something looks wrong.
 Keys never enter the agent sandbox or the LLM context.

 Allowlists